 Many common items may create poor indoor air quality in your Grand Island residence.

-- Substances in [carpeting, furniture and drapes that emit fumes
+- Chemicals in [flooring, furniture and drapes that emit fumes

 - Cleaning supplies